mapbox/mvt-fixtures/README.md

 1. tile.json - a JSON representation of the tile and its properties
 1. info.json - information about the fixture including `name`, `description`, and `specification_reference`.

+# Real-world fixtures

+While the bulk of mvt-fixtures is focused on minimal unit tests with very specific features, it also includes a set of real-world tiles that are useful for benchmarking and running your decoder through more realisitc tiles.
+Learn more about each real world extent in [REAL-WORLD.md](REAL-WORLD.md).

 # Develop

 ### Setup